lassefolkersen/hackaton_art/readme.md

 ## Suggested implementation

 The main criteria of success is to showcase modern image machine learning algorithms and how they can function with genetics.
 In other words - if it is interesting, it is appropriate.

-A little more detailed setup idea consist of two separate work packages.
+A little more detailed setup idea consist of three separate work packages.
 A work-package 1 which expands the scope of pictures generated using [GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network)-approaches and a work-package 2 which trains the outputting generator based on genetic information and user-feedback such that it can generate images that are increasingly liked by people, as deducted from their DNA information.
+The third work package is then to setup and collect user input to train WP 1 and 2.

 For work-package 1, many interesting approaches are outlined online, e.g. [this](https://github.com/robbiebarrat/art-DCGAN), [this](https://towardsdatascience.com/image-generator-drawing-cartoons-with-generative-adversarial-networks-45e814ca9b6b), [this](https://towardsdatascience.com/generative-adversarial-networks-gans-2231c5943b11),